I support individuals, couples and groups to overcome difficulties and feel at home and happy in their own skin.

 I support people in all kinds of relationships.

 My pronouns are they/them.

 I have a UKCP (UK Council of Psychotherapists) accredited Postgraduate Diploma in Process-Oriented Psychotherapy and am qualified to work with individuals, relationships and groups.
 In addition I have completed an "Advanced Diploma in Relational Supervision" and am an NCS accredited supervisor.

 I underwent 10 years of rigorous in-depth training and have been seeing clients since 2010.

 I've been running trainings and coaching individuals in the corporate sector for 17 years.

 I absolutely love my job and feel tremendously lucky to be able to do what I am doing.

 I run different ongoing groups and in house trainings.
 I continuously update my skills.

 I work with people of all genders, sexual orientations, relationship styles, religious backgrounds, ethnic backgrounds and ages.
 I strive to hold an anti-oppressive practice that is pro-actively open to diversity, which includes challenging my own (mis-)conceptions and awareness of my privilege.
-My pronouns are she or they.

 I am dedicated to supporting people on their journey to find a joyful, safe and embodied expression of their sexuality.
 This can involve work around trauma, engaging with the shame and fear we carry in us, noticing and letting go of the mainstream scripts we carry that block us; and connecting to our bodies and discovering ways to allow and find pleasure in our own way.